Joseph Banks: Education

 Banks was educated at Harrow School from the age of nine and then at Eton College from 1756; the boys with whom he attended the school included his future shipmate Constantine Phipps.

 As a boy, Banks enjoyed exploring the Lincolnshire countryside and developed a keen interest in nature, history, and botany.
 When he was 17, he was inoculated with smallpox, but he became ill and did not return to school.
 In late 1760, he was enrolled as a gentleman-commoner at the University of Oxford.
 At Oxford, he matriculated at Christ Church, where his studies were largely focussed on natural history rather than the classical curriculum.
 Determined to receive botanical instruction, he paid the Cambridge botanist Israel Lyons to deliver a series of lectures at Oxford in 1764.

 Banks left Oxford for Chelsea in December 1763.
 He continued to attend the university until 1764, but left that year without taking a degree.
 His father had died in 1761, so when Banks reached the age of 21, he inherited the large estate of Revesby Abbey, in Lincolnshire, becoming the local squire and magistrate, and dividing his time between Lincolnshire and London.
-From his mother's house in Chelsea, he kept up his interest in science by attending the Chelsea Physic Garden of the Worshipful Society of Apothecaries and the British Museum, where he met Daniel Solander.
+From his mother's house in Chelsea, he kept up his interest in science by attending the Chelsea Physic Garden of the Worshipful Society of Apothecaries and the British Museum, where he met the Swedish naturalist Daniel Solander.
 He began to make friends among the scientific men of his day and to correspond with Carl Linnaeus, whom he came to know through Solander.
 As Banks's influence increased, he became an adviser to King George III and urged the monarch to support voyages of discovery to new lands, hoping to indulge his own interest in botany.
 He became a Freemason sometime before 1769.